 - UWIST Mood Adjective Checklist

 The capitalization rules for the titles of books, articles, movies, art, and other works vary slightly between style guides.
-But in general, the following rules apply across major style guides, including APA, Chicago, and MLA.
+But in general, the following rules apply across major style guides, including APA, MLA, and Chicago.

 - Capitalize the last word